jgero/dotfiles/README.md

 I am very new to this so copying this is not (yet) advised.

-In the future this is supposed to contain flakes for multiple environments.
-One is my private notebook, the other one is for potentially using it at work in WSL.
-I already started preparing for that by having different entrypoints for desktop and terminal only use.
+This repo contains a flake for different hosts.
+One of them is my private notebook (nixps), the other one is for using it at work in WSL (wsl).

 ## Setup